LinjieMu/MMXU/README.md

 * **File description**

   * `MMXU-test.jsonl`: the MMXU test split, containing 3 k examples.
-  * `MMXU-dev.jsonl`: the MMXU development/training split, containing 118 k examples (to be released soon).
+  * `MMXU-dev.jsonl`: the MMXU development/training split, containing 118 k examples. **Due to PhysioNet restrictions, we cannot release the dev data publicly.
+If you would like to contact us further regarding this, please feel free to email me at linjiemu@sjtu.edu.cn.**

 * **Data Description**